 New functions to query chunks

-This section proposes the functions to be added to the HDF5 C library.

-The functions allow to query the number of chunks in a dataset selection, chunk’s storage size, filter mask, address in the file, and logical coordinates.
+This section proposes the functions to be added to the HDF5 C library for querying the number of chunks in a dataset selection and a chunk’s storage size, filter mask, address in the file, and offset coordinates.
+They are:

-The H5Dget_chunk_info_by_coord function is designed to return information about an existing chunk and or provide a hint that chunk doesn't exist.
+H5Dget_chunk_info_by_coord: returns information about an existing chunk or reports that a chunk doesn't exist.

-The H5Dget_num_chunks function should be used to find number of the existing chunks in a specified selection and the H5Dget_chunk_info function returns information about the existing chunk specified by its index in the set of the existing chunks.
+H5Dget_num_chunks: returns the number of the existing chunks in a specified selection

+H5Dget_chunk_info: returns information about the existing chunk specified by its index in the set of the existing chunks.
 The APIs signatures are “optimized” for creation of Fortran, Java and low-level h5py wrappers.

-The iterator function H5Dchunk_iterate is added to go along with general HDF5 paradigm and can be very useful for applications developers, for example, to implement statistics on the data chunks without passing data to the users to perform the same task.
+H5Dchunk_iterate: is added to go along with general HDF5 paradigm and can be very useful for application developers, for example, to implement statistics on the data chunks without passing data to the users to perform the same task.

-The last function H5Dget_chunk_selection will be handy when finding a region with all data written to a chunked dataset.
+H5Dget_chunk_selection: will be handy when finding a region with all data written to a chunked dataset.

+The specification of these functions is provided below.

 Name: H5Dget_chunk_info_by_coord